Hearty Harvest Breakfast Hash

 Looking for a easy one pan wonder meal for your family?
-Try my Heavenly Harvest Breakfast Hash which is a delicious way to start the day.
+Try my Hearty Harvest Breakfast Hash which is a delicious way to start the day.

 Fun Seasonal Variations:

-- Winter Gathering– Thyme coated Yukon Gold Potatoes, Maple Glazed Ham, Spinach, Eggs over easy Serve with Hollandaise over toasted English Muffins.
+- Winter Gathering– Thyme coated Yukon Gold Potatoes, Maple Glazed Ham, Spinach, Eggs over easy Serve with Hollandaise.
+Served over toasted English Muffins.

-- Spring Brunch– Sweet Potatoes Potatoes, Maple Glazed Ham, Pineapple Rings, Spinach, Eggs Serve with Toasted Brioche.
+- Spring Brunch– Sweet Potatoes Potatoes, Maple Glazed Ham, Pineapple Rings, Spinach, and Eggs.
+Served with Toasted Brioche.

-- Summer Time Catch– Fry Seasoned Multi Colored Fingerling Potatoes (Red, White & Blue), Mini Crab Cakes, Spinach, toasted Hot Dog Buns (as a nod to Lobster Rolls) with a whipped garlic Bearnaise Sauce.
+- Summer Time Catch– Fry Seasoned Multi Colored Fingerling Potatoes (Red, White & Blue), Mini Crab Cakes, Spinach, served with mini toasted Hot Dog Buns (as a nod to Lobster Rolls) with a whipped garlic Bearnaise Sauce.